David Pluff, worried about me and Sarah Palin traveling around the country purging the Republican Party of these moderate rhinos.

 This is Orwellian, in fact.

-Orwellian, you know, screwed Nostradamus.
+Orwellian, you know, screw Nostradamus.

 George Orwell called everything.

-He called every he called news speak, he called Big Brother, and he called history revisionism.
+He called every, he called News Speak, he called Big Brother, and he called history revisionism.

 And this is exactly what Clinton's doing now.

-I don't care what your politics, how you can not mention Ronald Reagan, a former president of the United States, who was instrumental in the fall of Soviet communism.
+And by the way, ditto Hillary Clinton over there at the Brandenburg Gate, I don't care what your politics, how you cannot mention Ronald Reagan, a former president of the United States who was instrumental in the fall of Soviet communism.

-And still say that you are for a unified America is beyond me.
+How you cannot mention him and still say that you are for a unified America is beyond me.

-How you can go over there and you can praise the current president who was barely reaching puberty when all that happened.
+How you can go over there and you can praise the current president who was barely reaching puberty when all that happened and probably regrets that it did.

 You mention him, you don't mention Thatcher.